jacobj10/CrackMyARS/README.md

 # Finally, run the internal deciding mechanism to try and retrieve either D if no message or C
 x.decide()
 ```

+## DH Simulator
+Currently in progress, the DH simulator is intended
+to demonstrate processes such as secret sharing, DH key exchange,
+and other crypto schemes implemented in the last few decades!